 Today we will visit a traditional silk farm to learn a bit about local life and industry in this region.
 We'll get to see the process of creating Cambodia's beautiful textiles from start to finish while also learning what village life is like here.

 After that, it's time to embark on an exciting cruise through the floating village region of Cambodia.
 This is an eye-opening journey through this fascinating corner of Cambodia where villagers live in clusters of stilted houses and subsist with very few possessions.

-During our time in the floating villages, we will have the chance to visit a school where Boundless Journeys proudly provides support on behalf of each guest. and learn about this amazing project that has helped so many people in this community.
+During our time in the floating villages, we will have the chance to visit a school where Boundless Journeys proudly provides support to this school on behalf of each guest.
+We will learn about the history of this amazing project that has helped so many young people in this community.
 This day will leave us with a unique perspective on just how different life is for people who live in this region.